Translated by MATCHA_En

 Written by Shiori Nakajima

-About one million people gather to watch the Sumida River Fireworks Festival at the end of July every year.
-This year it will take place on Saturday July 29th (2017), from 19:05-20:30.
+About one million people gather to watch the Sumida River Fireworks Festival in Tokyo at the end of July every year.
+In 2019, it will take place on Saturday, July 27, from 19:00-20:30.
 On the day of festival, there are so many people coming to see the fireworks display that you might end up lost in the crowd if you don't know where to go.

-Here are four recommended ways to enjoy this annual festival.
-Which one will you try this year?
+Here are four recommended ways to enjoy this annual festival and make the best out of this seasonal activity.

 1. Sit and Enjoy with Drinks